Is Google now the Internet Police?

 I’d love to hear your opinion one way or the other.
 Email me (James) at firstname.lastname@example.org

 P.S.
-Just in case you were wondering a little research showed that Google considers plagiarism as a form of spam which they DO care about.
+Just in case you were wondering a little research showed that Google considers plagiarism as a form of spam!
+You will find it is something which they DO care about.